 HTML Style Guide

 A style guide for HTML (Hypertext Markup Language) is a set of conventions and best practices that define how HTML code should be structured and formatted.
 A well-defined style guide helps ensure consistency and readability in web development projects, making it easier for developers to collaborate and maintain code over time.
-Below, you’ll find a comprehensive HTML style guide with key recommendations and examples.
+Below is a comprehensive HTML style guide with key recommendations and examples.

 <!DOCTYPE html>